arronlook/DBProjectPokemon/code/readme.md

-# How we think Johnson will run it -- probably without traversing the directory?
+# How we think Professor Johnson will run it -- probably without traversing the directory?
 0. pg_ctl start
 1. Go to /DBPokemon (the root directory of this repo) and run the following commands
 2. psql -U postgres < [db-setup.sql](/db-setup.sql)